-Federated Global Investment Management Corp. also may implement other investment strategies as developed or requested by clients, including strategies subadvised by another Federated Advisory Company or an unaffiliated adviser.
-Where another Federated Advisory Company subadvises certain institutional and high net worth Separate Accounts, trades will typically be executed on behalf of those accounts pursuant to the trade execution processes and procedures applicable to Managed Account Programs described herein.
+Federated Investment Counseling also may implement other investment strategies as developed or requested by clients.
 The specific investment strategy(ies) that we will follow in managing assets for a particular client typically is (are) described:

-- In, or as an attachment to, the client's investment management agreement with us; - If the client participates in a Managed Account Program, in our agreement with the Managed Account Sponsor or Platform Provider and other Managed Account documentation; - If the client is an Investment Company, Private Investment Company or Pooled Investment Vehicle, in the registration statement (e.g., prospectus and statement of additional information) or similar offering document for such client; or - If the strategy is subadvised by another Federated Advisory Company, in the brochure of such Federated Advisory Company, which will be provided herewith.
+- In, or as an attachment to, the client's investment management agreement with us; - If the client participates in a Managed Account Program, in our agreement with the Managed Account Sponsor or Platform Provider and other Managed Account documentation; or - If the client is a Private Investment Company or Pooled Investment Vehicle, in the registration statement (e.g., prospectus and statement of additional information) or similar offering document for such client.